Ichthyostega/Lumiera-website/research/videoDisplay/sources/code/README.txt

 This directory contains a collection of code examples to demonstrate how to display generated video frames from a C++ application running under Linux.
-The code is Open Source and can be used under the terms of the MIT License.
+The code is Free Software and can be used under the terms of the *GPL v2+*.
 See the file LICENSE for details.